 Working in an oil production facility may carry some inherent risks, which include inhaling toxic fumes and asbestos fibers that are known to cause serious illness and even death.
-Oil plant workers at the Canton, Ohio and South Point, Ohio Ashland Oil facilities were likely exposed to toxic asbestos materials that have been proven to cause deadly cancers like mesothelioma.
+Oil plant workers at the following Ashland Oil facilities may be at heightened cancer risk:

 Asbestos was long considered the most effective commercial and industrial insulator because of its resistibility to extreme heat and fire.

 In some cases, American oil plants took no precautions to protect workers from the dangers of asbestos.
 This negligence resulted in generations of oil plant workers developing asbestos-related diseases and other lung conditions.

 Nearly any worker in an Ohio chemical plant could be at risk of developing serious health issues, including asbestosis, lung cancer, and mesothelioma.